News Teaching Publications Group Research

 she/her

 I am an Assistant Professor within the Department of Atmospheric and Oceanic Science at the University of Maryland and an Affiliate Faculty with the University of Maryland Institute for Advanced Computer Studies (UMIACS).
-I am also affiliated with the National Center for Atmospheric Research (NCAR) in Boulder, Colorado and am an Adjunct Assistant Professor within the Department of Marine, Earth, and Atmospheric Sciences at North Carolina State University.
-I am Vice-Chair of the AMS STAC Committee on Artificial Intelligence Applications to Environmental Science, serve on the WCRP Scientific Steering Group for the Earth System Modelling and Observations (ESMO) Core Project, and am a member of the AMS Board on Representation, Accessibility, Inclusion, and Diversity (BRAID).
+I am also affiliated with the NSF National Center for Atmospheric Research (NCAR) and am an Adjunct Assistant Professor within the Department of Marine, Earth, and Atmospheric Sciences at North Carolina State University.
+I am Vice-Chair of the AMS STAC Committee on Artificial Intelligence Applications to Environmental Science, serve on the WCRP Scientific Steering Group for the Earth System Modelling and Observations (ESMO) Core Project and the US CLIVAR Predictability, Predictions, and Applications Interface (PPAI) panel, and am a member of the AMS Board on Representation, Accessibility, Inclusion, and Diversity (BRAID).

 [CV]